Senate passes resolution against proposed cartoon contest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Senate on Monday unanimously adopted a resolution to strongly condemn the vicious and contemptuous decision of the notorious Islamophobe Geert Wilders of the Dutch Party of Freedom to hold a cartoon contest on Holy Prophet Muhammad (SAW), recommending to the government to lodge a formal protest with the Dutch government through its embassy here.
+ISLAMABAD: The Senate on Monday unanimously adopted a resolution to strongly condemn the venomous, vicious and contemptuous decision of the notorious Islamophobe Geert Wilders of Dutch Party of Freedom to hold a cartoon contest on Prophet Muhammad (SAW), recommending to the government to lodge a formal protest with Dutch government through its embassy here.

-The Senate asked the government to raise the issue at the platform of the United Nations and other world bodies.
-On behalf of the treasury and opposition benches, Leader of the House Senator Syed Shibli Faraz presented the resolution, during the first sitting of the 277th session of the Senate.
-“This strongly condemns the venomous and contemptuous decision of Geert Wilders, the notorious Islamophobe, notorious Islamophobe, belonging to the Dutch Party of Freedom to hold a “Draw Muhammad Cartoon Competition” to be held in Netherlands later this year,” it reads.
+The Senate asked the government to raise this issue at the platform of the United Nations and other world bodies.
+On behalf of the treasury and opposition benches, Leader of the House Senator Syed Shibli Faraz presented the resolution, as the House had its first sitting of the 277th session.
+“This strongly condemns the venomous and contemptuous decision of Geert Wilders, the notorious Islamophobe, belonging to the Dutch Party of Freedom to hold a “Draw Muhammad Cartoon Competition” to be held in Netherlands later this year,” it reads.

 The resolution says, “The House considers that the proposed competition is tantamount to inciting hatred, racial prejudice, unrest, conflict and insecurity in a world that has already seen much bloodshed, racism, extremism, intolerance and Islamophobia and badly needs peace, interfaith harmony, mutual respect and tolerance”.